dpareasy/inspection_robot/README.md

 You can refer to the previous version to get information about the whole structure.
 However, some changes have been performed:
 1. `msg/`:
     * `MarkerList.msg`: message representing the topic in which marker's id are published.
-    * `ReachStatus.msg`: message stating that the charging can start.
     * `RoomConnection.msg`: message containing rooms connections.
     * `RoomCoord.msg`: message containing the room with its coordinates.
 2. `srv/`: